 While a company’s transcendental beliefs may include “causes” like social equality, environmental protection, human rights, or fair trading, they are often deeply embedded and enmeshed in its DNA.
-Corporate social responsibility isn’t just an ECA to please stakeholders, but a way of life.

 Products and services offered by such a firm are deeply entrenched with its enduring beliefs.
 Concerned with the intrinsic and altruistic motivations of consumers, such products and services may be socially, morally or environmentally conscionable.

 When customers invest in a product or service, they feel like they’re contributing towards a larger social movement.

 “Every dollar spent is like a dollar donated to a larger social movement” – Walter Lim